uiuc-focal-lab/QuaCer-B/README.md

 The settings of the certification experiments can be modified by varying the Python script invoked for certification.
 The scripts are named as ```main_<type of LLM>_<dataset>```.
 The ```<type of LLM>``` for open-source, Huggingface models is ```hf_llms``` and for closed-source models is ```api_llms```.
 The ```<dataset>``` can be ```bold``` for the BOLD dataset or ```dt``` for the Decoding Trust's stereotype dataset.
 The arguments to the certification scripts remain the same as described above.

+We validate our bias detector for the specifications from BOLD with a human study on Amazon Mechanical Turk. ```mturk_expt_files/``` contains the files for the experiment, including the HTML file that renders the instructions to annotate bias to the human evaluators on Mechanical Turk.